AveryH6/CIS377-Animal-Classification/README.md

 <!-- USAGE EXAMPLES -->
 ## Usuage
 ### Running the Model
-<p>This section describes how to train, evaluate, or use the model.</p>

-<p>Each model can be ran from their respective Jupyter notebooks.
-You can use the Jupyter Extension in VS Code to run and manage notebooks directly within the editor.</p>
+<p>This section describes how to train, evaluate, or use the model.</p> <p>Each model can be run from its respective Jupyter notebook.
+You can use the Jupyter Extension in VS Code to run and manage notebooks directly within the editor.</p> <p>There is a folder titled `keras` which contains a notebook for each model, where it trains and evaluates on the dataset without any image augmentation.
+The "image augmentation" folder contains a notebook for each model, where it trains and evaluates its metrics on the dataset with image augmentation.</p>

 1. Install the Jupyter Extension
    Go to the Extensions view
    Search for "Jupyter" and install the extension
 3. Open a notebook
-   Open any .ipynb file in teh editor, and the Jupyter environment will load automatically
+   Open any .ipynb file in the editor, and the Jupyter environment will load automatically
 4. Run Cells within VS Code
    You can execute notebook cells directly in the editor using the "Run Cell" button or keyboard shortcuts
 <p align="right">(<a href="#readme-top">back to top</a>)</p>